bullet-train-co/nice_partials/README.md

 Nice Partials slightly extends the concept of [`content_for` blocks and `yield`](https://guides.rubyonrails.org/layouts_and_rendering.html#using-the-content-for-method) so they can be properly used to define and utilize "content areas" or "slots" in simple ERB partials.

+### Can't I do the same thing without Nice Partials?

 You can almost accomplish the same thing without Nice Partials, but in practice you end up having to flush the content buffers after using them, leading to something like this:

 ```html+erb